zeeshanabid/ruby-console-colorization/README.md

 # ruby-console-colorization
-A simple colorization utility for console applications.
+A simple ruby colorization class for console applications.

 # Examples